 Teaching at Oxford included lectures and classes for Sexuality and Gender in Greece and Rome, an upper-level course for students in Classics and Ancient History at the University of Oxford.

-I am the treasurer of the Women’s Classical Committee UK
+Treasurer of the Women’s Classical Committee UK

 The Discourse of Kingship in Classical Greece